Causes and Treatments of Cortical Blindness

 An ophthalmological examination is necessary to rule out any ocular causes of vision loss.
 This may include a thorough examination of the eyes, optic nerves, and visual pathways.

-Treatment Options for Cortical Blindness
+What are the Treatment Options for Cortical Blindness?

 While there is no cure for cortical blindness, various treatment options can help manage the condition and improve the patient's quality of life.
 These treatments often focus on rehabilitation and adaptation strategies.